 So, how can you decide which option is best for your project?
 The key to choosing the correct framework lies in understanding your project’s requirements and how they map to your technology needs.
 I’ve prepared the comparison below to aid in this effort.

-MPA Pros & Cons
+Multi Page Application Pros & Cons

 MPAs are a simpler option when designing monolithic applications with only one state section.